Stern Review: General criticisms

 In the BBC radio programme The Investigation, a number of economists and scientists argued that Stern assumptions in the Review are far more pessimistic than those made by most experts in the field, and that the Review's conclusions are at odds with the mainstream view (Cox and Vadon, 2007).

 In his paper on the Jevons' Paradox, which states that improvements in energy-efficiency of technologies can potentially increase greenhouse gas emission, Steve Sorrel concludes with "A prerequisite for all the above is a recognition that rebound effects matter and need to be taken seriously.
 Something is surely amiss when such in-depth and comprehensive studies as the Stern(2007) review overlook this topic altogether."
 This criticism was rejected by the authors.
 They noted that by recommending a comprehensive global carbon price (see Summary above) the Stern Review proposed the most powerful mechanism for staunching the rebound effect.
 A carbon price imposes a wedge between the supply price received by producers and demand price paid by consumers thereby prompting substitution away from carbon-intensive activities.
 This insures that the substitution effect offsets the income effect.

 In contrast to those who argued that the Stern Review was too pessimistic or 'alarmist', others argued that it did not go far enough.
 John Bellamy Foster, Brett Clark and Richard York in The Ecological Rift (2010) give considerable attention to the Stern Review, noting that the targets of 550 ppm imply a global temperature increase of at least 3 °C "well beyond what climate science consider dangerous, and which would bring the earth's average global temperature to a height last seen in the middle Pliocene around 3 million years ago" (p.
 154).
 They posit that the basis for such high targets is "economics, pure and simple" (p.
 155), that is, stronger emissions cuts were seen by the Stern Review authors as "prohibitive, destabilizing capitalism itself" (p.
 155).
-"All of this signals that any reduction in CO2 equivalent emissions beyond around 1 percent per year would make it virtually impossible to maintain strong economic growth—the bottom line of the capitalism economy.
+"All of this signals that any reduction in CO2 equivalent emissions beyond around 1 per cent per year would make it virtually impossible to maintain strong economic growth—the bottom line of the capitalism economy.
 Consequently, in order to keep the treadmill of accumulation going the world needs to risk environmental Armageddon" (p.
 156).